 Many companies will classify a marijuana user as a non-smoker if they do not use tobacco.
 However, some companies will still place marijuana smokers in a tobacco class.
 A tobacco class could raise your premiums by over 300%.

 You must apply with the most “marijuana-friendly” company possible.
 You do not want smoker rates as they could triple your premium.
-It is essential to use a carrier that offers the best life insurance for marijuana smokers and does not issue tobacco rates.
+Using a carrier that offers the best life insurance for marijuana smokers and does not issue tobacco rates is essential.

-The two main types of life insurance will be permanent and term life insurance plan designs.
-Permanent life insurance would be universal life and Whole life.
+The two main life insurance types are permanent and term life insurance policies.
+Permanent life insurance would be universal life and whole life.
 However, Whole life insurance will not be cost-effective, and many life insurance companies have dropped it from their product line.

-The life insurance companies use statistics to help calculate what they need to charge for life insurance.
-For example, the statistics indicate that many people will outlive their policy, and a death claim will not have to be paid out.
+Life insurance companies use statistics to help calculate what they need to charge for life insurance.
+For example, the statistics indicate that many people will outlive their policy, and a death claim will not have to pay.

-MetLife – The New York giant, MetLife, will return with a Super Preferred Non-Smoker rate if you smoke less than one week.
-(If you exceed the specified limit of the smoking Pot, your rates will convert to the smoker’s rates.
+The New York giant, MetLife, will return with a Super Preferred Non-Smoker rate if you smoke less than one week.
+(If you exceed the specified limit of smoking Pot, your rates will convert to the smoker’s rates.
 This could easily double or triple your life insurance premiums.)

-Mutual of Omaha – Mutual of Omaha company will usually come back with a Non-Smokers rate if you smoke reefer no more than once a week.
-Anything over once a week would trigger a smoker’s rate.
+Mutual of Omaha company will usually come back with a Non-Smokers rate if you smoke reefer no more than once a week.
+However, smoking marijuana more than once a week would trigger a smoker’s rate.

-Prudential – The Prudential company is a top life insurance company for marijuana smokers.
-Users who smoke marijuana up to three times per week could receive Preferred Best Non-Tobacco ratings.
+Prudential is a top life insurance company for marijuana smokers.
+In addition, users who smoke marijuana up to three times per week could receive Preferred Best Non-Tobacco ratings.

 There was a time when smoking marijuana would trigger an instant decline in a life or health insurance application.
 Therefore, if you are a heavy, frequent marijuana user, you might want to consider reducing how much pot you smoke before applying.